Colorado Oil Producers Push For Expedited Permits As Gas Prices Soar

 “We understand the need to meet a high standard in the state.
 We’re just asking for a quicker review process.”

-Even if the state expedites permits, Haley says, it will take at least 3 months for operators to ramp-up production.
-The industry shed 9 thousand jobs over the last two years.
+Even if the state expedites permits, Haley says, it will take at least 3 months for operators to ramp up production.
+The industry shed 9,000 jobs over the last two years.

-He admits Colorado can’t solve the global oil shortage, but he says thirty permits translates into thousands of barrels of oil a day which would help.
+He admits Colorado can’t solve the global oil shortage, but he says 30 permits translates into thousands of barrels of oil a day, which would help.

 “These are pocketbook issues.
 They hit you in the pocketbook and you feel the pain at pump, but think where we are geopolitical implications of this and being beholden to foreign countries for our energy.”